 Don’t Leave Your Children Unsupervised

 This goes without saying!
 Even if you think that the water level in a hot tub is not much, you should never leave your child unsupervised.
 Hot tubs can be deceptive, and an accident can happen if you are not careful enough.
-If you are not using your tub, then make sure it is covered well enough to prevent children venturing into the pool on their own.
+If you are not using your tub, then make sure it is covered well enough to prevent children from venturing into the pool on their own.

 If you have an infant, do not take the baby into the hot tub.
 Hot tubs can cause overheating in babies.